IJDykeman/ijdykeman.github.io/_posts/2017-11-01-comparing-phrases.markdown

 ![The model selects a mapping between phrases and columns](/assets/phrase_similarity_figures/data_table_with_query.svg)

-In the summer of 2016, my group at Tableau was working on building a system called Evizeon, which is natural language interface that takes in English queries and produces visualizations to answer the questions.
-Say the user is examining a data set of pieces of real estate which contains information about location, neighborhood, square footage, price, and more.
+In the summer of 2016, my group at Tableau was working on building a system called Evizeon, which is natural language interface that takes in English queries and produces visualizations in response.
+Say the user is examining a data set of pieces of real estate which contains information with location, neighborhood, square footage, and price.
 The user might ask for the "most expensive houses in Queen Anne," where Queen Anne is a neighborhood.
 The system must now figure out that "expensive" refers to price, and a high price in particular.
 The system must also infer that Queen Anne refers to the neighborhood the house is in.
 In the end, we would like the system to display the houses with the highest prices in the Queen Anne neighborhood.
 Our system is able to correctly answer this query.

 ![expensive houses in Evizeon](/assets/phrase_similarity_figures/most_expensive.png)